 Are there any side effects to Dry Needling?

 Side effects may vary among individuals.
-Typically, only mild muscle soreness where the needle was inserted.
+Typically, only mild muscle soreness will be felt where the needle was inserted.
 "Needle soreness" is significantly different from the actual pain you are being treated for, and "needle soreness" should only last for about 24 hours.
-Skin bruising may occur less that 5% of the time.
+Skin bruising may occur less than 5% of the time.

 What can I expect after my Dry Needling session?